Hämeenlinna: Sunny Car Center case

 In the 2010s, Hämeenlinna became entangled in the controversial Sunny Car Center initiative, collaborating with businessman Markku Ritaluoma in an ambitious attempt to create Europe's largest car dealership.
 The project faced persistent challenges and was ultimately abandoned after the cancellation of the essential land sale.
 In 2023, Ritaluoma received a custodial sentence of two years and six months for multiple counts of aggravated fraud, aggravated debtor dishonesty, and aggravated tax offences.
 Today, only the advertising tower's base - an estimated €25,000 investment - remains as a tangible testament to the venture.
-The affair brought considerable embarrassment to the city, provoked widespread national derision, and contributed to turbulence in Hämeenlinna's municipal politics.
+The affair brought considerable embarrassment to the city and raised questions of corruption in Finland.

 MORE Industrial Park

 The MORE business area is a joint project of Hämeenlinna and Janakkala.
 The municipalities aim to expand the area to 1,000 hectares in size.
 In 2024, MORE had about 150 companies and around 1,500 employees.
 A doctoral dissertation at the University of Vaasa states that the best locations for logistics in the Nordic countries are Oslo in Norway, Stockholm in Sweden, and Hämeenlinna in Finland.
 Hämeenlinna is located within an hour's drive from Helsinki, Turku, and Tampere.
 Major ports and airports are nearby.
 MORE cooperates with Häme University of Applied Sciences and the Tavastia Education Consortium to ensure the availability of labor.